 In common with many Not-for-Profit organizations, as the Society derives revenue from donation activities and other income, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Society.
-Therefore, we were not able to determine whether any adjustments might be necessary to these revenues, excess of revenues over expenses, and cash flows from operations for the year ended March 31, 2023, current assets as at March 31, 2023, and net assets as at March 31, 2023.
-Our audit opinion on the financial statements for the year ended March 31, 2023 was modified accordingly because of the possible effects of this limitation in scope.
+Accordingly, verification of these excess of revenues of expenses was limited to the amounts recorded in the records of the Society.
+Therefore, we were not able to determine whether any adjustments might be necessary to these revenues, excess of revenues over expenses, and cash flows from operations for the year ended March 31, 2024, current assets as at March 31, 2024, and net assets as at March 31, 2024.
+Our audit opinion on the financial statements for the year ended March 31, 2024 was modified accordingly because of the possible effects of this limitation in scope.